Manu84-bit/odontoDH/README.md

 # odontoDH
-## Spring boot web app to manage booking for dental services
+## Templates and static files for SpringBoot project